balena-os/meta-balena/README.md

 This is independent from the application update lock mechanism managed by the Supervisor.
 The Supervisor uses a lockfile (file existence) to prevent application updates, while the host OS uses `flock()` to prevent reboots during OS updates.

 During critical operations, both mechanisms should be used together for full protection.
-For details on the application update lock and how to combine both, see the [Supervisor update locking documentation](https://github.com/balena-os/balena-supervisor/blob/master/docs/update-locking.md).
+For details on the application update lock and how to combine both, see the online [update locking documentation](https://docs.balena.io/learn/deploy/release-strategy/update-locking).

 #### Creating the flock